launchdarkly/openfeature-dotnet-server/README.md

 ## OpenFeature Specific Considerations

 LaunchDarkly evaluates contexts, and it can either evaluate a single-context, or a multi-context.
 When using OpenFeature both single and multi-contexts must be encoded into a single `EvaluationContext`.
-This is accomplished by looking an attribute named `kind` in the `EvaluationContext`.
+This is accomplished by looking for an attribute named `kind` in the `EvaluationContext`.

 There are 4 different scenarios related to the `kind`:
 1. There is no `kind` attribute.
 In this case the provider will treat the context as a single context containing a "user" kind.